 The family sponsorship category, which includes the PGP and spousal/children sponsorship, is set to accommodate 106,500 newcomers in 2023.
 Already, 13,000 new residents have been welcomed under these programs, marking a solid start to the year.

 The PGP is a testament to Canada's commitment to keeping families together.
-It allows Canadian citizens and permanent residents to sponsor their parents and grandparents for immigration.
+Canadian citizens and permanent residents can sponsor their parents and grandparents for immigration.
 If approved, the sponsored individuals gain permanent residency and may eventually apply for Canadian citizenship.

-Previous eligibility requirements for the PGP sponsors included the completion of an Interest to Sponsor form on the Immigration, Refugees and Citizenship Canada's (IRCC) website, proof of Canadian citizenship or permanent residency, age confirmation, proof of residency in Canada, and a pledge to financially support the sponsored individuals for 20 years.
+Previous eligibility requirements for the PGP sponsors included the completion of an Interest to Sponsor form on the Immigration, Refugees and Citizenship Canada's (IRCC) website, proof of Canadian citizenship or permanent residency, age confirmation, proof of residency in Canada, and a pledge to support the sponsored individuals for 20 years financially.
 Quebec residents had an additional undertaking.

 While the specific details for the 2023 PGP are yet to be posted by IRCC, the past practice included a lottery system for selecting potential sponsors.
-Those who expressed interest to sponsor between October and November 2020 have been issued all Invitation to Apply (ITA) for the PGP since 2020.
+Those who expressed interest in sponsoring between October and November 2020 have been issued all Invitations to Apply (ITA) for the PGP since 2020.
 The last lottery took place in October 2022, with approximately 155,000 potential sponsors remaining in the pool.

 For those looking for alternatives, the Super Visa offers parents and grandparents of Canadian citizens the chance to visit Canada for up to five consecutive years without renewing their status.
-This visa also provides the option to extend the stay up to seven years and multiple entries for up to 10 years.
+This visa also allows extending the stay up to seven years and multiple entries for up to 10 years.

 The Super Visa requires a letter of invitation from the resident child or grandchild, proof of meeting the Low-Income Cut-Off minimum, proof of parental relationship, and proof of medical insurance coverage for at least one year with a Canadian insurance company.